lipeeeee/luna-chess/README.md

 ## HTML Wrapper
-To test the usablity of the Luna package I made a **HTML web server wrapper**, that just uses Luna as backend logic while HTML is used to display Luna's contents.
+To test the usablity of the Luna package I made a VERY SIMPLE **HTML web server wrapper**, that just uses Luna as backend logic while HTML is used to display Luna's contents.

 You can check the wrapper at ``src/luna_html_wrapper.py``.